Lezcano/GPIOServer/INSTALL.md

 ```
 (as root)

-> cd /root/AppDaemon/install
+> cd /home/pi/GPIOServer/install
-> cp SampleApp /home/pi/
-> chown pi:pi /home/pi/SampleApp
 > cp /etc/rc.local /etc/rc.local.bak
 > cp rc.local.SAMPLE /etc/rc.local
 > reboot
 ```

-### Step 5: Connect the AppDaemon to your application
+### Step 5: Verify that everything is running

-Once everything is running the /root/AppDaemon/install directory is no longer needed - you can delete it.
+Once everything is running the /home/pi/GPIOServer/install directory is no longer needed - you can delete it.

-Change the link in rc.local to run your application instead of the SampleApp, and you're good to go.
+Open a browser and connect to the IP address of your raspberry pi, and verify the GPIOs are displayed correctly, that they control your hardware in the correct manner, and so on.

+For example, if your RasPi has IP address 192.168.1.31, enter "http://192.168.1.31/" into the address bar to see the GPIOServer pages.

+If you have trouble, check out /home/pi/GPIOServer/install/DEBUGGING.txt for hints on how to proceed.